How can we help?

 Benjamin H. Wu (right), an internationally recognized technology policy expert with more than 25 years of experience and management leadership, serves as Deputy Secretary and Chief Operating Officer.

-Managing Director Greg Derwart (right) oversees the agency's Office of Administration and Technology.
+Managing Director Greg Derwart (right) oversees the agency's Division of Administration and Technology.

 20 agencies within Maryland's Executive Branch, the agency is structured as follows: